Symptoms of codeine addiction

 - yellow eyes or skin

-There are also certain effects to be aware of, as warning signs of a potential overdose.
+There are also specific long term effects of codeine to be aware of, as warning signs of a potential overdose.
 If you see someone experiencing these symptoms, or are aware of them in yourself, seek emergency help immediately.
 Overdose symptoms include:

 - Bluish lips or skin